 Why apply for a PhD in cardiovascular research at King’s?

 Our school is committed to foster the next generation of leaders in cardiovascular research and supporting their development.
 We strongly believe that a supportive and integrated environment is key in the development of a positive research culture that will allow students to flourish and reach their fullest potential.

 The SCMS hosts various extracurricular and enhancement activities that not only enrich and develop learning but network students to the PGR and cardiovascular community.

-- PGR Forum – is a student led event run by the PGR Forum Committee.
-It is held every 2 weeks and is a place where students can connect to the SCMS PGR community and where information and knowledge is shared.
+- PGR Forum – is held 4 times a year across the school’s various campuses.
+It is a place where students can connect to the SCMMS PGR community and where information and knowledge is shared.